1974 Canadian federal election: Overview

 The previous election had resulted in the Liberals emerging as the largest party, but far short of a majority, and only two seats ahead of the Progressive Conservatives.
 They were able to form a government with the support of the New Democratic Party, but the NDP withdrew their backing in May 1974 and voted with the Progressive Conservatives to bring down Trudeau's government in protest of a budget proposed by finance minister John Turner, which the opposition parties felt did not go far enough to control spiralling inflation.

 The issue of inflation would become key in the election campaign.
 Stanfield had proposed a "90-day wage and price freeze" to break the momentum of inflation.
 Trudeau had ridiculed this policy as an intrusion on the rights of businesses and employees to set or negotiate their own prices and wages with the catch-phrase, "Zap!
 You're frozen!"
 In 1975, Trudeau introduced his own wage and price control system under the auspices of the Anti-Inflation Board.

-While polls at the election's outset had projected that the Progressive Conservatives would at least win a minority government, they in fact lost nearly a dozen seats.
+While polls at the election campaign's outset had projected that the Progressive Conservatives would at least win a minority government, they in fact lost nearly a dozen seats.
 The Conservative campaign was also hurt by other factors, including Stanfield giving what was considered to be a poor interview immediately after the vote of no confidence in Trudeau's government, in which he could not name any potential Tory policies for the forthcoming election, and then by a bungled photo op later in the campaign when he attempted to play catch with some assembled journalists, only to fumble and drop the football.